Overview of a Median Nerve Injury

 The treatment of this nerve injury will depend on exactly how the injury occurred in the first place.
 Sometimes, the median nerve is damaged because swelling occurred in and around the nerve.
 If the nerve is compressed, it will stop firing.
 Surgery could be used to relieve the swelling and restore function.
 On the other hand, if the nerve was cut by a penetrating injury, the complications are often permanent.
 While surgery could be attempted, it is rarely successful.
 This can lead to serious quality of life problems.

-Watch YouTube Video: Anatomy of the Median Nerve.
-In the following video, Dr. Nabil Ebraheim provides an overview of a median nerve injury, its causes, symptoms, and treatments.
+Watch YouTube Video: Anatomy of the Median Nerve by Nabil Ebraheim.
+Dr. Nabil Ebraheim, in this video, provides an overview of a median nerve injury, its causes, symptoms, and treatment options.

 If an individual has developed severe nerve damage after an auto accident, this could lead to long-term motor and sensory complications.
 These issues could make it hard for someone to return to work, attend school, or engage in the activities that they enjoy.
-When this happens, families should meet with a personal injury lawyer in Sacramento.
+When this happens, families should meet with a personal injury lawyer.
 The benefits of working with an experienced attorney include:

 - Having a professional who can negotiate with financial institutions to make sure that all benefits are paid out on time.